 It doesn’t matter how much you know that you need to get over your breakup – You first need to ask yourself if you want to get over it right now.

-Remember, as humans we are not going to electively engage in anything that we are not getting satisfaction from – even if that satisfaction is the comfort we get from the certainty and predictability of our own heartbreak, stalking, obsessive thoughts, self-blame, misery, what if’s, coulda/woulda/shoulda’s, and abandonment issues.
+Remember, as humans we are not going to electively engage in anything that we are not getting satisfaction from – even if that satisfaction is the comfort we get from the familiarity of our own heartbreak, stalking, obsessive thoughts, self-blame, misery, what if’s, coulda/woulda/shoulda’s, and abandonment issues.
 Les Brown taught me that.

 How long does it take to get over someone after a breakup?
 Obviously, everyone is different but this will help…